AhsinMehmood/vehype/README.md

 - ✅ Be **confident & calm** during the test

 🔥 **With your experience, you can clear this with ease.
 Stay focused and go for it!** 💪💙 Let me know if you need any specific help. 🚀

+For the repair library, we can use AI to help services and users find right solution for their model Like: Please tell me step by step how to replace light bulb on my vehicle Based on their sub-model it will generate step by step process Also for the service: Going to perform my job Please tell me what tools will I need and what parts So I can prepare them in advance IT has to gather from all forums and info on web all the necessary steps based o n sub-model Or like : Please add an image for my vehicle It will automatically add an image to parked vehicle Or: Please generate a new request for detailing for my VW Jetta Wouldn't it be awesome to have this little assistant in VEHYPE Like :Please let me know at what mileage my service is due Please search around me a place to tint my glass on my VW Jetta Please search around me a place to tint my glass on my VW Jetta

+Google My Business Promotional Page: 1 hour 15 minutes + 1 hour 3 minutes